Duniya Vijay: Career

-In 2009, Vijay appeared in action-oriented films, such as MR Ramesh's Thaakath and Junglee, which were directed by Soori, and Sadhu Kokila's Devru.
+In 2009, Vijay appeared in action-oriented films, such as MR Ramesh's Thaakath and Junglee, which was directed by Soori, and Sadhu Kokila's Devru.
 Vijar appeared in three films in 2010, one of which, Kanteerava, had average business and reviews.
 The other two, Shankar IPS and Kari Chirathe, were box-office failures.
 The following year, he appeared in successful and critically acclaimed films Jarasandha, Johny Mera Naam Preethi Mera Kaam and Veerabahu.

 In 2012, Vijay starred in the critically acclaimed Bheema Theeradalli which also had commercial success.
 Vijay was lauded for his performance in the movie.
 In early 2013, the film Rajanikantha was released and it was a disaster at the box office.
 His subsequent release Jayammana Maga, a psychological thriller and his first production venture under his company "Duniya Talkies", attracted positive critical reviews and his performance was noted.
+He did his own stunts in this movie like in many of his other films, including Duniya.
 His next movie Shivajinagara was an average box-office performer.
 In 2014, his only movie was Simhadri.
 In 2015, he appeared in Jackson, Rx Suri, and Ring Road, which were hits, but Cobra was delayed.

 In 2016, Vijay's first release was Yogaraj Bhat's much-hyped film Dana Kayonu, in which he starred alongside Priyamani.
 The film was a commercial success and resurrected his career.
 His next release was Nagashekar's Masti Gudi, which made little impact at the box office.

 The film Kanaka was released after Masti Gudi.
 After the film's success he appeared in Johnny Johnny Yes Papa (2018), a sequel to their previous venture Johny Mera Naam Preethi Mera Kaam (2011) that was produced under Vijay's company Duniya Talkies.

 In 2021, Vijay appeared in the adult-oriented film Kusti with his son, and his own directorial debut Salaga.